-- Internal inspection of the siphon through the provision of tethered drone
+- internal inspection of the reservoir through the provision of tethered drone, above and below water,

-Urban Utilities invested approximately AUD70,000 (USD42,000) of which 50% was funded under arrangements delivered in the Grant Deed between the State of Queensland and State of Nevada.
+Urban Utilities invested approximately AUD40,000 (USD28,000), of which 50% was funded under arrangements delivered in the Grant Deed between the State of Queensland and the State of Nevada.

 The ROUV was deployed from the access hatch on the top of the reservoir.
-The underwater inspection was undertaken using a submersible fitted with the Abyss Solutions imaging technology, which comprises a computer vision camera, integrated lighting, and data capturing software.
-This allowed high-fidelity data representation in turbid and low light environments.
-A site inspection was undertaken to determine access conditions and water quality parameters.
+The underwater inspection was undertaken using the submersible ROUV fitted with the Abyss Solutions imaging technology, which comprises a computer vision camera, integrated lighting, and data capturing software.
+This allows high-fidelity data representation in turbid and low light environments.

 Abyss Solutions delivered the outcomes of the inspection via a reservoir condition database, web-accessible.
 The database also enables the download of a printable PDF report.
 The database houses:

 - construction profile

 - inspection details (date, time, team, weather conditions)

 - overall reservoir condition score.